TeamEvie/http-proxy/README.md

+⚠️ Archive Notice: We use Proxi now, our very own rest proxy implementation.

 # teamevie-http-proxy

 This is our fork of `http-proxy` a ratelimited HTTP proxy in front of the Discord API, making use